-Set forth below is a list of our directors continuing in office until the 2023 annual general meeting of shareholders, together with certain biographical information, including their ages as of the date of this Proxy Statement:
+Set forth below is a list of our directors serving terms that expire at the 2023 annual general meeting of shareholders ("2023 AGM"), together with certain biographical information, including their ages as of the date of this Proxy Statement:

 Wayne B. Weisman, 66, has served on our Board since 2009 and as a member of our audit committee since March 15, 2020.
 He previously served as a member of our audit committee from the end of December 2017 until May 2018.
-He was appointed by our shareholder SCP Vitalife.
-Since 2007, Mr. Weisman has been a director of SCP Vitalife GP, the corporate general partner of the common general partner of SCP Vitalife Partners II L.P. and its affiliate SCP Vitalife Partners (Israel) II L.P.
+Since 2007, Mr. Weisman has been a director of SCP Vitalife GP, the corporate general partner of the common general partner of SCP Vitalife Partners II L.P. and its affiliate SCP Vitalife Partners (Israel) II L.P., venture capital funds.
 He has also served as a managing member of SCP Vitalife Management Company, LLC, which by contract provides certain management services to the common general partner of SCP Vitalife.
-Mr. Weisman is Chairman of Recro Pharma, Inc. (Nasdag: REPH), a pharmaceutical contract development and manufacturing company.
-Mr. Weisman also serves on the board of directors of Baudax Bio, Inc. (Nasdaq: BXRX), a specialty pharmaceutical company developing multiple non-opioid therapeutics for the treatment of serious acute pain.
-He also serves on the boards of a number of private companies, including Garnet Biotherapeutics Inc. and Echo360 Inc. Mr. Weisman previously served on the board of directors of each of EndoSpan Ltd. from 2009 to 2015, Ivenix, Inc. from 2011 to 2015 and Pocared Diagnostics Ltd. from 2007 to 2015.
+Mr. Weisman is Chairman of Societal CDMO, Inc. (Nasdaq: SCTL), a pharmaceutical contract development and manufacturing company.
+Mr. Weisman also serves as Chairman of Baudax Bio, Inc. (Nasdaq: BXRX), a specialty pharmaceutical company developing multiple non-opioid therapeutics for the treatment of serious acute pain.
+He also serves on the boards of a number of private companies.
+Mr. Weisman previously served on the board of directors of each of EndoSpan Ltd. from 2009 to 2015, Ivenix, Inc. from 2011 to 2015 and Pocared Diagnostics Ltd. from 2007 to 2015.
 He is vice chairman of the board of trustees of Young Scholars Charter School.
-He is also an advisory board member of the Philadelphia-Israel Chamber of Commerce and Mid-Atlantic Diamond Ventures, the venture forum of Temple University.
+He is also an advisory board member of Mid-Atlantic Diamond Ventures, the venture forum of Temple University.
 Mr. Weisman holds a B.A. from the University of Pennsylvania and a J.D. from the University of Michigan Law School.
 We believe that Mr. Weisman's leadership as a director of various pharmaceutical and healthcare companies and his extensive experience serving as a director on other boards provide him the qualifications and skills to serve as a member of our Board.